 Julienne (Julie) Shields obtained her B.A in Classics from the University of Illinois, Urbana-Champaign, and her M.B.A from Millikin University.
 Prior to joining Millikin, she spent 11 years in the information technology industry during which time she worked for Nims Associates, Inc. and owned two technology start-up businesses, Open Integration Incorporated which shared intellectual property with the University of Illinois and InVivo Ventures, LLC.

 Program Coordinator at Millikin University

 Kate Flemming serves as Program Coordinator and Adjunct Professor for the Center for Entrepreneurship at Millikin University.
 She plays a leading role in the organizing and planning of CHSI, including social media, marketing and publicity.
 She also connects and communicates with Millikin, ISU, community, and statewide contacts to further the program.
-She works alongside media personell to ensure CHSI Press Releases get sent out on time and in the most efficent manner.
+She works alongside media personell to ensure CHSI Press Releases get sent out on time and in the most efficient manner.

 Program Coordinator Intern at Illinois State University

 Blake Whittle serves as the Program Coordiator Intern for the George R. and Martha Means Center for Entrepreneurship at Illinois State University.
-He is currently a sophomore at ISU and plans to get his Bachlors in Business Administration.
+He is currently a junior at ISU and plans to get his Bachlors in Business Administration.
 He is a 2016 winner of Celebrating High School Innovators for his innovations.
 Blake is also the Director of Finance for the University Program Board at ISU.
 He currently owns ClikIT, LLC, which is a cyber-security and web design and development company.